We offer innovative solutions and value added services for metal recycling, reusing and reducing.

 The AC will meet with the EA and the IA without the presence of the Management as and when necessary to review the adequacy of audit arrangements with emphasis on the scope and quality of their audit, the independence, objectivity and observations of the EA.

 The AC conducted a review of all non-audit services provided by the EA and is satisfied that the nature and extent of such services does not prejudice the independence and objectivity of the EA.
-For the financial year ended 30 June 2017, the fees that are charged to the Group by the EA for audit services were approximately S$195,000.
+For the financial year ended 30 June 2018, the fees that are charged to the Group by the EA for audit services were approximately S$191,000.
 There were no non-audit fees paid to the EA.

 Anti-Bribery Compliance Policy

-During FY2017, the Group has implemented an anti-bribery compliance policy to demonstrate its commitment and provides standards of conduct for employees and third-party representatives to conduct its businesses in a professional, fair, ethical manner and in compliance with anti-bribery and corruption laws in the various jurisdictions in which the Group has its business presence.
+The Group has implemented an anti-bribery compliance policy to demonstrate its commitment and provides standards of conduct for employees and third-party representatives to conduct its businesses in a professional, fair, ethical manner and in compliance with anti-bribery and corruption laws in the various jurisdictions in which the Group has its business presence.
 Training sessions are also conducted to educate the Group's employees on the related topics.

 As of to-date, there were no reports received through the anti-bribery channels.